Surbias/ddl_parser/README.md

 - ALTER TABLE ADD CONSTRAINT CHECK: Suppress

-- DROP TABLE: Change to call stored procedure SP_DROP_TABLE_IF_EXISTS
+- DROP TABLE: Change to call stored procedure SP_EXECUTE_IF_EXISTS

 - GRANT...ON...TO: Suppress

 - CREATE INDEX: Suppress (non-unique key index creations are suppressed)

+- CREATE TABLE: Change to call stored procedure SP_CREATE_TABLE which executes the CREATE TABLE and then a series of DDL statements defined for the table

 The user exit can be activated by specifying it at the subscription level; it handles only DDL events and is invoked before the DDL statement is executed on the target while there is still a chance to transform or suppress